-- 1. All Offshore Developments regardless of size, including energy projects, which are proposed for or located within the Ocean SAMP area, are subject to the policies and standards outlined in Section 860.
-For the purposes of the Ocean SAMP, Offshore Developments are defined as: - i.
-Large-scale projects, such as: - a. offshore wind facilities (5 or more turbines within up to 2 km of each other, or 18 MW power generation); - b. wave generation devices (2 or more devices, or 18 MW power generation); - c. instream tidal or ocean current devices (2 or more devices, or 18 MW power generation); and - d. offshore LNG platforms (1 or more); and - e.
-Artificial reefs (1/2 acre footprint and at least 4 feet high), except for projects of a public nature whose primary purpose is habitat enhancement. - ii.
-Small-scale projects, defined as any projects that are smaller than the above thresholds; - iii.
-Underwater cables; - iv.
+-1.
+All Offshore Developments regardless of size, including energy projects, which are proposed for or located within the Ocean SAMP area, are subject to the policies and standards outlined in Section 860.
+For the purposes of the Ocean SAMP, Renewable Energy and Large-scale Offshore Developments are defined as:

+- a. offshore wind facilities (5 or more turbines within up to 2 km of each other, or 18 MW power generation); - b. wave generation devices (2 or more devices, or 18 MW power generation); - c. instream tidal or ocean current devices (2 or more devices, or 18 MW power generation); and - d. offshore LNG platforms (1 or more); and - e. artificial Artificial reefs (1/2 acre footprint and at least 4 feet high), except for those projects of a public nature projects whose primary purpose is habitat enhancement. - ii.
+Small-scale projects, defined as any projects that are smaller than the above thresholds;

+iii.
+Underwater cables;

+- iv.
 Mining and extraction of minerals, including sand and gravel; - v.
 Aquaculture projects of any size, as defined in RICRMP Section 300.11; or - vi.
+Other development (as defined in the RICRMP)59 which is located in tidal waters from the mouth of Narragansett Bay seaward, between 500 feet offshore and the 3nautical mile, state water boundary.

+The items listed in section 860.2 shall be required for large-scale offshore developments in state waters.
+Small-scale projects lower than the above thresholds) will need to meet the data requirements specified by the joint agency working group, as described in 860.1.6.

-Other development (as defined in the RICRMP)59 which is located in tidal waters from the mouth of Narragansett Bay seaward, between 500 feet offshore and the 3-nautical mile, state water boundary. - 2.
-In assessing the natural resources and existing human uses present in state waters of the Ocean SAMP area, the Council finds that the most suitable area for offshore renewable energy development in the state waters of the Ocean SAMP area is the Renewable Energy Zone depicted in Figure 8.48.
-The Council designates this area as Type 4E waters.
+2. In assessing the natural resources and existing human uses present in state waters of the Ocean SAMP area, the Council finds that the most suitable area for offshore renewable energy development in the state waters of the Ocean SAMP area is the Renewable Energy Zone depicted in Figure 8.48Figure 8.48Figure X. The Council designates this area as Type 4E waters.
 In the Rhode Island Coastal Resources Management Program these waters were previously designated as Type 4 (or multipurpose) but are hereby modified to show that this is the preferred site for large scale renewable energy projects in state waters.
 The Council may approve offshore renewable energy development elsewhere in the Ocean SAMP area, within state waters, where it is determined to have no significant adverse impact on the natural resources or human uses of the Ocean SAMP area.
 Large-scale Offshore Developments shall avoid areas designated as Areas of Particular Concern constistent with Section 860.2.2.
-No large-scale offshore renewable energy development shall be allowed in Areas Designated for Preservation consistent with Section 860.2.3.
+No largescale offshore renewable energy development shall be allowed in Areas Designated for Preservation consistent with Section 860.2.3.